-List of Motorways in Pakistan
+List of Motorways in Pakistan and their Routes

 The M1 Motorway, popularly known as the Peshawar-Islamabad Motorway, was built in 2007, with further interchanges added in later years.
 This highway has six lanes and covers a distance of 155 kilometers.